Truce term: Opie study

 Pax, (Latin for 'peace'), was a group dialect word rather than a regional one as it was predominantly used in private schools and school stories.

-Many individual cities, towns and rural districts had their own words, not used elsewhere such as bees, blobs, croggies, denny, keppies, locks, peas, peril, nix, truce, snakes and twigs.
+Many individual cities, towns and rural districts had their own words not used elsewhere, such as bees, blobs, croggies, denny, keppies, locks, peas, peril, nix, truce, snakes and twigs.

-Certainly the term fainlights (with crossed fingers of one hand) was used in parts of East London in the 1950s, whereas vainlights was a truce term of the same period in parts of Surrey.
+Certainly, the term fainlights (with crossed fingers of one hand) was used in parts of East London in the 1950s, whereas vainlights was a truce term of the same period in parts of Surrey.

 Post-Opie studies

 A study undertaken in Lincolnshire in 1974 confirmed the Opies' findings.
-However, a later study undertaken in Croydon, Surrey in 1988 found the use of truce terms much less uniform.
-Croydon is firmly in the fainites area on the Opies' map, but in 1988 fainites was only the third most commonly used term.
+However, a later study undertaken in Croydon, Surrey, in 1988 found the use of truce terms much less uniform.
+Croydon is firmly in the fainites area on the Opies' map, but in 1988, fainites was only the third most commonly used term.
 The most common terms were pax (30%), jecs (25%), fainites (20%) and cross keys (2%).
 Jecs is a term not recorded by the Opies at all and there was some evidence that it derived from the word injection.
 Fainites was known more than it was used and was reported by one teacher to be "totally lacking in street credibility".
 Pax was no longer a group word as reported by the Opies.
 Other terms reported included pips, force field and quits.
 The authors concluded that either the Opies had grossly oversimplified the picture or things had radically changed in 30 years (some seven to eight generations of primary school children).
 They also noted that although some schools reported a marked preference for a particular term, all schools reported at least some children using different terms.

-The Concise Scots Language Dictionary published in 1999, records the use of keys as a truce term in Fife, south west and west central Scotland.
+The Concise Scots Language Dictionary, published in 1999, records the use of keys as a truce term in Fife, south-west and west central Scotland.

 Australia

-According to researchers from the National Australian Dictionary Centre there is evidence that barley (Scotland and the west of England), barlies (Aberdeen and a few English towns), bar (Swansea) and bars (Devon), are used in Australia.
-In Australia the terms are used regionally with Victorians using barley, New South Welshmen using bar or bars and the people of Western Australia using barlies.
+According to researchers from the National Australian Dictionary Centre, there is evidence that barley (Scotland and the west of England), barlies (Aberdeen and a few English towns), bar (Swansea) and bars (Devon), are used in Australia.
+In Australia, the terms are used regionally with Victorians using barley, New South Welshmen using bar or bars and the people of Western Australia using barlies.

-Canada

-Street hockey is a popular game played by kids in the middle of residential streets.
-When a vehicle is seen approaching, "car!" is called for everyone to break from the action (and if needed pull the goal net aside) to allow it to pass before resuming play.